 *meet at trailhead parking lot 30 minutes north of Flagstaff

 Trip Leader: Dr. Kent Colbath, Geologist

 Cost: $40 Members/$60 Non-Members

 Difficulty: Easy to Moderate

 This is Dr. Colbath’s nominee for the best short geology hike in Northern Arizona.
 Red Mountain is an extinct volcano that erupted approximately 700,000 years ago.
 A steam explosion from the northeastern flank of the cone exposed the interior of the volcano to erosion by running water, which carved a spectacular amphitheater from black, red and yellow eruptive materials, and sculpted exotic erosional landforms.
 We’ll get an early start to catch the morning light as we hike 1.3 miles along a gentle grade through the pinyon pine-juniper life zone into ponderosa pine forest.
 You’ll have the chance to collect xenocrysts, and learn to recognize lapilli, taffoni, hoodoos and slot canyons.
 Be sure to bring a camera for one of the most photogenic hikes in our local area.

-Participants bring a water bottle, lunch, snacks, hat, sunscreen, good walking shoes, and your camera.
+Participants meet at the Red Mountain trailhead and bring a water bottle, lunch, snacks, hat, sunscreen, good walking shoes, a mask and your camera.

 Please call (928) 774-5211 x222 with questions or concerns.Register Now